Containing Health Care Costs

 Accountable Care Organizations (ACOs) are integrated organizations of health care providers that agree to be accountable for the costs and quality of care for a defined group of beneficiaries assigned to them.
 Their reimbursement is based on measures of health care quality and reductions in the cost of care for their assigned beneficiaries rather than the volume of services provided.
 The amount of reimbursement to the ACO is based on the cost of care provided to similar patients not in ACOs.
 The ACOs share the differences in such costs (gains and losses) with the insurer.
 The ACO can use various payment models for its own providers, including capitation and sometimes fee for service.

-In the US, unlike in most of the developed world, insurance carriers routinely deny a significant percentage of claims for services delivered to patients.
-In one study in California, the denial rate averaged about 30% in 2009; some of the claims were paid after appeal, but appealing a claim is quite costly in time and effort for patients, providers, and payors alike.
+In the US, unlike in most of the developed world, insurance carriers (including Medicare) routinely deny a significant percentage of claims for services delivered to patients.
+The denial rate averages between 5 and 10%; some of the claims were paid after appeal, but appealing a claim is quite costly in time and effort for patients, providers, and payors alike.

 Competition among providers for patients and among insurance companies for subscribers is thought to encourage lowering of charges (eg, by those who charge more than their competitors for a similar service).
 However, the ultimate consumers (ie, patients) usually do not know providers’ charges in advance, and if they know, they often cannot act on this knowledge (eg, because patients are often limited to certain providers and limited in their ability to judge quality of care).
 Also, because the cost of medical care is subsidized for most consumers (eg, through employer-paid health insurance, tax deductions, and flexible spending accounts or medical savings accounts), consumers have less incentive to price shop than for most other purchases.
 Thus, competition is most effective in lowering costs and maintaining quality when it is among large organizations.
 For example, insurance companies can compete for contracts from employers such as corporations or the government; providers such as practitioner organizations and hospitals can compete for contracts with insurance companies.